ayushmoharana/fd3_initiator/README.md

 2. The required parameters and settings for the disentangling process are initialised in paramfile.ini.

-3. The RVs at each epoch and the light fraction (LF) are input as a table in the param_table.ini file.
+3. The epoch of the spectra, heliocentric corrections, weight of the spectra and the light fraction (LF) are input as a table in the param_table.ini file.

 4. Run "python run_fd3.py" in the terminal inside the folder.